rehan606/Testy-Hut-Using-JavaScript-And-API/readme.md

 <h1 align="center">🍽️ Testy Hut 🍽️</h1>
-<h3 align="center">Responsive Html Template</h3>
+<h3 align="center">JavaScript Dynamic Project Using API</h3>

-<p align="center">Testy Hut is a responsive HTML template designed for restaurants, cafes, and food-related businesses.
+<p align="center">Testy Hut is a responsive JavaScript Dynamic Project for restaurants, cafes, and food-related businesses.
 Featuring a modern and clean layout, this template is perfect for showcasing delicious dishes, customer reviews, and menu highlights.
 Built with a mobile-first approach, Testy Hut ensures a seamless user experience across all devices.</p>

 ## Project Live Link: